gravitational/teleport/rfd/0009-locking.md

 ### Propagation within a Teleport cluster

 Instead of relying on the main cache system for lock propagation, every cluster component (Teleport process) will be initialized with its own local lock-specific watcher.
+Such a `LockWatcher` will be used to report connection/staleness issues to the caller while attempting to reestablishing a connection to the auth server in the background (similar to as already performed by `services.ProxyWatcher`).

+It will be parametrized by a duration that defines the maximum failure period after which the data are to be considered stale.
+If this tolerance interval is exceeded while performing such reloads, the fallback mode described below is employed until a healthy connection is reestablished.

-Such a `LockWatcher` will keep a single connection to the auth server for the purpose of monitoring the `Lock` resources.
+`LockWatcher` will keep a single connection to the auth server for the purpose of monitoring the `Lock` resources.
 It will in turn allow derived watchers ("lock watcher subscriptions") which can be configured by a list of `LockTarget`s.
-It will internally record any connection/staleness issues while attempting to reestablish the connection to the auth server in the background.

-`LockWatcher` will be parametrized by a duration that defines the maximum failure period after which the data are to be considered stale (defaulting to 5 minutes).
-If this tolerance interval is exceeded, interactions may be locked out preventively in accordance with the fallback mode described below.

 ### Fallback mode

-If a local lock view becomes stale, there is a decision to be made about whether to rely on the last known locks.
-This decision strategy is encoded as a "locking mode".
+If `LockWatcher` returns an error indicating stale data, there is a decision to be made about whether to rely on the last known locks.
+There will be two levels on which to determine this decision.

-When a transaction involves a user, the mode is inferred from the following option of the user's roles:
+1. If a lockable transaction involves a user and the user's certificate has an extension named `teleport-lock-fallback`, the transaction is locked out based on the extension's value which comes from the user's RBAC role:

 ```
 spec: